go-openapi/swag/README.md

 * removes the dependency to `mailru/easyjson` by default (#68)
   * functionality remains the same, but performance may somewhat degrade for applications that relied on `easyjson`
-  * users of the JSON or YAML utilities who want to use `easyjson` as their prefered JSON serializer library will be able to do so by registering this the corresponding JSON adapter at runtime.
+  * users of the JSON or YAML utilities who want to use `easyjson` as their preferred JSON serializer library will be able to do so by registering this the corresponding JSON adapter at runtime.
 See below.
   * ordered keys in JSON and YAML objects: this feature used to rely solely on `easyjson`.
     With this release, an implementation relying on the standard `encoding/json` is provided.